mx-zhao/weather_news/index.md

 ## About the artist

 Mengxuan ZHAO
-Year 4 student of City University of Hong Kong, School of Creative Media.
+<br>Year 4 student of City University of Hong Kong, School of Creative Media.
 Major in New Media and minor in Asian and International Studies.
 <br>The Weather News is my very last artwork at SCM.
 From now on I'll be taking art creation as a career and I'm hoping to polish my skills and learn more through my further experiences.
 Wish to see you in my next work!

 <br>